Tooth Extractions in Baltimore, MD

 Tooth extraction Baltimore is performed under anesthesia.
 You may opt for local or general anesthesia, or sedation.
 Local anesthesia involves numbing the area around the tooth to ensure that the patient doesn’t feel any pain or discomfort.
 With sedation dentistry, you’ll be given a sedative to relax you.
 At Canton Crossing Dental, we encourage patients who have extreme dental anxiety to consider sedation so they can be calm during the procedure.
 If you’re utterly terrified of staying awake during the tooth extraction near me, general anesthesia is given to put you to sleep, and you’ll be unconscious during the removal.

 Caring for Your Teeth Post-Extraction

 Once your tooth has been pulled out, the dentist in Canton will place a gauze pad in the empty tooth socket to reduce bleeding and then you’ll be allowed to go home.
 Patients who opt for sedation or general anesthesia should bring someone to drive them home.

 Make sure to complete the antibiotic dose that you’re given by the dentist near me to avoid infection.
 Avoid chewing with the side from which the tooth was removed and use ice packs to bring down any facial swelling that you might have.

-For years, Canton Crossing Dental has been providing safe and virtually painless dental extraction services to the Canton, MD community including Canton, Patterson Park, Highland Town, and Brewers Hill.
+For years, Canton Crossing Dental has been providing safe and virtually painless dental extraction services to the Canton, MD community including Canton, Patterson Park, Greektown, Highland Town, and Brewers Hill.
 Call us today if you have a troublesome tooth that needs professional attention.